Toronto Metropolitan University: Notable people

 A number of notable individuals have also served as a part of the university's administration or as a member of its faculty.
-Notable lecturers and professors include David Crombie, the Secretary of State for Canada; Jack Layton, the former leader of the official opposition in Canada; and Margaret MacMillan, an academic and historian.
+Notable lecturers and professors include David Crombie, the Secretary of State for Canada; and Jack Layton, the former leader of the official opposition in Canada.

+Stuart McLean, a Canadian radio broadcaster, humorist, monologist, and author was a professor of journalism from 1984 until 2004.

 G. Raymond Chang, the chairman and president of CI Financial, also served as the chancellor of the university from 2006 to 2012.